mjwang/GamEdu/README.md

 EC.717 D-Lab:Education
 Team Colombia

 GamEdu is developed as part of a D-Lab Education Project supporting the Instituto Pedagógico Miguel De Zubiría.
 It is a web application that allows teachers to create educational games for elementary school aged children.
-The website provides the framework for several different types of games (ie. matching, who wants to be a millionaire, falling tiles).
+The website provides the framework for different types of games (ie. matching).
 All the teacher needs to do is enter a set of questions and answers, and the website will create a game around that content.
 Teachers can edit the questions and answers at any time as well as choose whether a game is ready to be displayed to students.
 Students can then sign into the student version of the website and play the games created by the teachers.

 # NodeJS Setup